 Can I still continue through the recruitment process if I hold political office or take an active part in politics?

-The position regarding a Police Officer is that they should not take an active part in politics.
+The position regarding a Police Constable or Detective Constable is that they should not take an active part in politics.

 How can my application be rejected because of my occupation/business interests?